 Financial planning is an ongoing process.
 It’s important you take the time to design a financial plan that works for your current situation, as well as to review it from time to time to ensure it meets your needs and financial goals.
-It involves seven key steps to draw up a basic financial plan:
+It involves six key steps to draw up a basic financial plan:

 1. Assess your financial situation

 A good first step when developing your financial plan is to assess your financial situation.
 With a clear understanding of your current financial situation, you can decide where you should start from, and what you need to achieve your financial goals.

 Knowing your net worth is important to assessing your financial situation.
 Do this by making a list outlining all your assets (including your salary, bank savings, investments like shares or unit trusts, insurance products, including those which are bundled with investments or savings, endowment plans, etc); as well as your liabilities such as home loan, car loan and outstanding debts.

 How much money is coming in and going out each week, fortnight or month?
 Track the ins (eg salary, pensions, benefits) and outs (including interest payments for mortgage repayment, other personal loans, cash advances, outstanding balance of credit card) of your money to understand your money habits and take control of your spending and savings.

 Prioritise your needs and wants and look for any unnecessary expenses you can cut to save money.
 Also refrain from overspending especially impulse buying by credit card.
 Before you decide to borrow money, make sure you can afford new debt repayments on top of your current expenses or commitments.

 Use our budget planner to record all of your incomings and outgoings which then add up your figures and gives a breakdown of where your spending goes each week, month or year across the following broad categories: household, transport, food and drinks, leisure, shopping, health and beauty, education and profession, family and friends, taxation, financial commitments, etc.